ADS-B FAA Mandate

 - For Class E airspace over the Gulf of Mexico from the coastline of the United States out to 12 nautical miles, at and above 3,000 feet MSL.

-It is important to note that current transponder or RVSM maintenance requirements are not changed or affected by the ADS-B rule.
+It is important to note that the ADS-B rule did not change or affect current transponder or RVSM maintenance requirements.

 ( Return to top )